-A good PR campaign gets the public talking about a company or product, fosters goodwill and encourages engagement.
+A good public relations campaign gets the public talking about a company or product, fosters goodwill and encourages engagement.

 A successful PR campaign focuses everything around the audience, finds creative angles and is strategic in the decisions which are made.